Apollo Smile

 Paula Anne DeMonico (born February 16, 1967), known professionally as Apollo Smile, is an American pop music singer-songwriter, voice actress, and media personality.
 In the 1990s, Smile billed herself as the "Live Action Anime Girl" and was invited to several science fiction conventions as a guest.
 She is best known for her portrayal as reporter Ulala from the Space Channel 5 series.

 Smile's notable works include Sonic & All-Stars Racing Transformed, Iria: Zeiram the Animation, Space Channel 5: Part 2, Monk, Wild Cardz, Sega Superstars Tennis, Battle Arena Toshinden, Sonic & Sega All-Stars Racing, Sega Superstars, and Voltage Fighters: Gowcaizer the Movie.

 Early life and education

 Paula Scharf was born with a twisted hip tendon, leading her mother to enroll her in physical activity at the age of three to treat it.
 Thus becoming a trained dancer and gymnast from early childhood.
+She grew up in the nearby coastal town of Guilford, Connecticut, where she formed a strong attachment to her hometown community and environment during her formative years.
 After graduating Guilford High School in 1985, she went to study at the University of the Arts (Philadelphia) and then the Alvin Ailey American Dance Theater in New York City.
-While introducing herself to a college student in New York, he misheard Paula as "Apollo", and went on to say that it fit her despite being a male name, as the Greek god Apollo "represents music, dance, light, and poetry", so she went with it.
+While introducing herself to a college student in New York, he misheard Paula as "Apollo", and went on to say that it fit her despite being a male name, as the Greek god Apollo represented "cheerfulness, dance, light, and poetry", so she went with it.
 The latter part of her name came as a producer suggested an equally different surname, exploiting Scharf's often complimented smile.
 She legally changed her name to Apollo Smile in 1991.